Emirates Ramps Up Seoul Operations To 10 Weekly Flights

+Through the three weekly Boeing 777 flights, Emirates will provide 45 tonnes of additional cargo capacity between Dubai and Seoul, boosting the trade and economic ties between South Korea and the UAE as well as through Dubai and beyond to more global destinations in Emirates' network, further contributing to Korea's economy and facilitating convenient air connectivity for the Republic's imports and exports.

 Emirates launched services to Seoul in 2005 and currently operates a daily Airbus A380 service from Dubai.
-With the additional services, the airline will serve Seoul with 10 weekly flights operated by a mix of its signature Airbus A380 and Boeing 777-300ER aircraft.
+With the additional services, the airline will serve Seoul with 10 weekly flights operated by a mix of its signature Airbus A380 and Boeing 777-300ER aircraft, guaranteeing more flexibility and choice for its customers to and from Dubai, as well as beyond to its global network of over 130 destinations.

-Emirates presently operates 21 weekly widebody flights from Dhaka and through Dubai conveniently connects nearly 140 destinations worldwide.
-As the only airline it now offers First Class service from Bangladesh.
+Travellers flying with Emirates can enjoy the best experience in the sky with an unmatched culinary experience, regionally inspired multi-course menus developed by a team of award-winning chefs complemented by a wide selection of premium beverages.
+Customers can sit back and relax with up to 6,500 channels of carefully curated global entertainment content including Korean movies, TV shows, music and more with ice, Emirates' award-winning inflight entertainment system.

 Legal Disclaimer: